4. Historical data, up to 14 months maximum

 “If a headline changes, and that happens a lot, the URL might change too.
 In Google Analytics 4 the ability to read the statistics about the consumed content in realtime, on your own (custom developed), is almost impossible.
 By all means you'll lose sight of what channels deliver the traffic.
 Our customers can use their own data lake like Snowplow or a different provider.
 We also have smartocto Connect in which customers actively send their data to smartocto.
 These things are all worth considering.”

+By the way, we can help you with practical tips as well, such as using UTM tags.
 Are you interested in the services that smartocto offers?
-Please feel free to email email@example.com or fill in the form below.
+Please feel free to email firstname.lastname@example.org or fill in the form below.